-8.J.8 Sector-Specific Benchmarks.
+8.J.7 Sector-Specific Benchmarks.

-(See also Part 6) Table 8.J-2 identifies benchmarks that apply to the specific subsectors of Sector J. These benchmarks apply to each of the outfalls whether described by the primary industrial activity, any applicable co-located industrial activities, or both.
+(See also Part 6) Table 8.J-1 identifies benchmarks that apply to the specific subsectors of Sector J. These benchmarks apply to each of the outfalls whether described by the primary industrial activity, any applicable co-located industrial activities, or both.
 Note: There are no benchmark monitoring and reporting or impaired waters monitoring requirements for inactive and unstaffed sites.

-Table 8.J-1.2.

-Subsector (Permittees may be subject to requirements for more than one sector/subsector) Parameter Benchmark Monitoring Concentration Subsector J1.
-Mining (SIC 1011, 1021, 1031, 1041, 1044, 1061, 1081, 1094, 1099, 1411, 1422-1429, 1459, 1474-1479, 1481, 1499) Total Suspended Solids (TSS) 100 mg/L 1041, 1044, 1061, 1081, 1094, 1099, 1411, 1422-1429, 1459, 1474-1479, 1481, 1499) ( TSS) pH measurement is not required for SIC Codes 1411 through 1499 Codes 1411 through 1499 pH 6 - 9 s.u.
+Table 8.J-1.
+Subsector (Permittees may be subject to requirements for Parameter Benchmark Monitoring more than one sector/subsector) Concentration Subsector J1 .
+Mining (SIC 1011, 1021, 1031, 1041, 1044, 1061, 1081, 1094, 1099, 1411, 1422-1429, 1459, 1474-1479, 1481, 1499) Total Suspended Solids (TSS) 100 mg/L pH measurement is not required for SIC Codes 1411 through 1499 pH 6 - 9 s.u.
 Subsector J2 .
-Kaolin and Clay Ball Mining (SIC 1455) Total Suspended Solids (TSS) 100 mg/L pH Turbidity 6 - 9 s.u.
-Measure in NTUs Subsector J3.
-Sand and Gravel (SIC 1442, 1446) Total Suspended Solids (TSS) 100 mg/L Facilities in Subsectors J1 and J2 with discharges from material storage piles.
-Total Suspended Solids (TSS) 100 mg/L
+Kaolin and Clay Ball Mining (SIC 1455) Total Suspended Solids (TSS) 100 mg/L pH 6 - 9 s.u.
+Turbidity Measure in NTUs Subsector J3.
+Sand and Gravel (SIC 1442, Total Suspended Solids 100 mg/L 1446) (TSS) Facilities in Subsectors J1 and J2 with Total Suspended Solids 100 mg/L discharges from material storage piles.
+1 (TSS)

-Facilities with discharges from material storage piles must sample one (1) qualifying rain event each quarter at outfalls receiving the discharges, in the first year of permit coverage.
-If at least seventy-five (75) percent or the average of the samples do not exceed the benchmark value, permittees may revert to annual sampling in accordance with Part 6.2.2.2.
+1 Facilities with discharges from material storage piles must sample one (1) qualifying rain event each quarter at outfalls receiving the discharges, in the first year of permit coverage.
+If at least seventy-five (75) percent or the average of the samples do not exceed the benchmark value, permittees may revert to annual sampling in accordance with Part 6.2.

-8.J.8.1 Inactive and Unstaffed Sites - Conditional Exemption from No Exposure Requirement for Routine Inspections, Quarterly Visual Assessments, Indicator Monitoring, and Benchmark Monitoring.
-As a Sector J facility, if permittees are seeking to exercise a waiver from either the routine inspection, quarterly visual assessment, indicator monitoring, or the benchmark monitoring requirements for

-\inactive and unstaffed sites (including temporarily inactive sites), permittees are conditionally exempt from the requirement to certify that "there are no industrial materials or activities exposed to storm waterstormwater" in Parts 4.2.3 and 6.2.42.3, respectively.
+8.J.7.1 Inactive and Unstaffed Sites - Conditional Exemption from No Exposure Requirement for Routine Inspections, Quarterly Visual Assessments, and Benchmark Monitoring.
+As a Sector J facility, if permittees are seeking to exercise a waiver from either the routine inspection, quarterly visual assessment or the benchmark monitoring requirements for inactive and unstaffed sites (including temporarily inactive sites), permittees are conditionally exempt from the requirement to certify that "there are no industrial materials or activities exposed to storm water" in Parts 4.2.3 and 6.2.1.3, respectively.
 This exemption is conditioned on the following: